Family Issues for Seniors

 Pennsylvania KinConnector

-Pennsylvania KinConnector is a resource designed to help kinship care families connect to services and supports that can help children and their caregivers.
-It provides guidance, advice, and support for grandparents raising grandchildren and other relative and non-relative Kinship Caregivers.
+PA KinConnector provides guidance, advice, and support for grandparents raising grandchildren and other relative and non-relative Kinship Caregivers.
 Kinship care is the full-time care, nurturing and protection of children by relatives or any adult who has a “kinship” bond with the children.
+These caregivers may include grandparents, aunts or uncles, siblings of the children requiring care, cousins or non-blood “relatives,” such as a teacher, coach or family friend.

 Local Forms and Self-Help Information

-For local forms and information for your county, click the title to see the SELF-HELP FORMS AND INFORMATION sub-topic.
+For local forms and information for your county, click the category listing that apply to your case to see the SELF-HELP FORMS AND INFORMATION.
 Counties are listed alphabetically after some generally applicable forms or you can set your location on the page to see only forms applicable for that location.

 Child Custody